vallieres/homebrew-mx-creative-console-bg-maker/README.md

-# homebrew-mx-creative-console-bg-maker
+# Homebrew MX Creative Console Background Maker

-A Homebrew tap for installing mx-creative-console-bg-maker - a command-line tool that splits images into a 3x3 grid for the Logitech MX Creative Console.
+A Homebrew tap for installing the MX Creative Console Background Maker - a command-line tool that splits images into a 3x3 grid for the Logitech MX Creative Console.

 ## About the Tool